pierrec/node-atok-parser/README.md

 ## Usage

 A silly example to illustrate the various pre defined variables and parser definition.
+It parses a flot number and returns the value via its `#parse` method.

 ``` javascript
 function myParser (options) {